770 Accounts: Everything You Need to Know

 770 Account as Universal Life Insurance

-Unfortunately, from an insurance standpoint, universal insurance is a poor product.
+From an insurance standpoint, universal insurance is a poor product.
+While non-guaranteed values are projected optimistically, actual guaranteed values are disappointing.

 What is the Difference Between a 770 Account and a 401K?